WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER/README.md

 5) The project files have been extensively refactored to provide more efficient execution.

-6) The project has been ported to build from the command line where a recent 'arm-none-eabi-gcc compiler' is available using your favourite editor. > ‘build.cmd’ and ‘build.sh’ are sample build scripts that demonstrate the process.
-As ever YMMV
+6) The project has been ported to build from the command line where a recent 'arm-none-eabi-gcc compiler' is available

+using your favourite editor. > ‘build.cmd’ and ‘build.sh’ are sample build scripts that demonstrate the process.

+As ever YMMV.

 Please note that for Users with Five Band Boards or Seven Band Boards that it is highly recommended that you use a